-Educational Media
+Media Services

-Located on the ground level of Templeton Hall, the Educational Media Center is the site of various media services and facilities, including a media services support center; a listening/conference room; a production studio, which is also equipped as a "smart classroom"; a sound-proof narration booth; and a campus cable TV system.
-Campus services include audiovisual assistance, media learning opportunities, audio- and video-recording services, audio and videoconferencing, webcasting, web streaming, personal consultation on the selection and use of technologies for curricular needs, and production of original media resources.
+Located on the ground level of Templeton Hall, the IT/Media Services department provides various media services and facilities for faculty and staff.
+The Media Services office includes a media services support center; media encoding and editing workstation; a production studio and control room, and a sound-proof narration booth.
+Campus services include audiovisual assistance, audio- and video-recording services, audio and videoconferencing, live streaming, personal consultation on the selection and use of technologies for curricular needs, and production of seminary multimedia productions.
+The audio narration booth can be reserved by students upon request.

-The Listening/Conference Room is designed for reviewing media resources and simple media duplication, including transference of audio- and VHS-cassettes, and duplication of CDs, and DVDs.
+The Media Services Support Center is designed for consultation and simple media duplication of CDs, and DVDs.
 (Individuals who use duplication equipment are responsible for observing all applicable copyright laws.)
-It can also be reserved for practicing PowerPoint presentations and other course-related activities.